 - Improvements to the campus image, visibility and wayfinding

-Based upon the conceptual planning and design work completed, the project consists of four major components:
+Based upon the conceptual planning and design work completed, the project consisted of five major components:

-- Make-Ready Package – Site work, modular building protection, building and site demolition, utility relocations, underground retention/detention and temporary structures.
+Make-Ready Package – Site work, modular building protection, building and site demolition, utility relocations, underground retention/detention and temporary structures.
 Includes four acres of parking and site development additions with 730 new surface parking spaces.

-- New 11-story Hospital Building – Floors 10 and 11 will be shelled and designed/bid as an add alternate, Floors 1-3 of the building will contain the primary public spaces and the majority of the diagnostic and treatment departments including 22 operating rooms and 25 imaging modalities, Floor 4 is proposed as a mechanical floor, double height with a mezzanine that will house support spaces, Floors 5 through 11 will provide in-patient private bed units yielding 204 beds, and floors one through four include bridge connections to the existing hospital through Diamond Children’s Medical Center (DCMC).
+New 9-story Hospital Building – Floors one-three of the building contain the primary public spaces and the majority of the diagnostic and treatment departments including 19 operating rooms and 21 imaging modalities.
+The fourth floor is a double height mechanical floor, with a mezzanine that houses support spaces.
+Floors five through nine provide in-patient private bed units yielding 204 beds, and floors one through four include bridge connections to the existing hospital through Diamond Children’s Medical Center (DCMC).

 Central Utility Plant – New 18,600-sq.-ft. two-story central plant includes six boilers, two dual-cell cooling towers, and four chillers, and is equipped to independently feed the new hospital tower as currently designed, with room for future expansions.